junxit/us-congress-bills-110/metadata.md

 - 2007-01-09 — Introduced in Senate
 - 2007-01-09 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S293)
 - 2007-01-09 — Sponsor introductory remarks on measure.
 (CR S291-292)
+- 2007-05-17 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2007-10-04 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+With written report No. 110-190.
+Additional and Minority views filed.
+- 2007-10-04 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+With written report No. 110-190.
+Additional and Minority views filed.
+- 2007-10-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 410.